-In offices:Offices do not have containers for these items, so please take them to the nearest public recycling station in your building.
+In classrooms: In the appropriately labeled small TAN container near the trash containers.In offices:Offices do not have containers for these items, so please take them to the nearest public recycling station in your building.

 In dorms: Place in the YELLOW bins in your common rooms designated for plastic, glass and metal containers.
 When those fill up, bring to the trash/recycling room in your dorm and place in appropriate containers.

-|(waxed, wet, and soiled cardboard is not recyclable)||Flatten and stack next to recycling containers in public areas and dorm trash/recycling rooms in the basement.
+Waxed, wet, and soiled cardboard is not recyclable Flatten and stack next to recycling containers in public areas and dorm trash/recycling rooms in the basement.

-CFLs = universal hazardous waste
+CFLs = universal hazardous wasteIncandescents = waste

-Incandescent light bulbs cannot be recycled.
+Incandescent light bulbs cannot be recycled, but can go in your trash can.
 Put them in a bag before putting them in the trash to minimize the risk of bulbs breaking and cutting anyone transporting the trash

 Most electronics contain lead or mercury and cannot be disposed of in the trash.
 This is how you properly dispose of these items:

-|To be safe, before disposing cover the positive and negative posts of the following batteries with masking, duct, or electrical tape: alkaline, lithium ion, ni-cad, rechargeables, and 9-volt batteries
+- Alkaline, lithium ion, ni-cad, rechargeables, and 9-volt batteries (before disposing, cover the positive and negative posts of the following batteries with masking, duct, or electrical tape)

-Lead-acid batteries - such as most car batteries and battery packs for emergency lighting - must be disposed of differently.
-Contact Heather Main for disposal.
+- Lead-acid batteries, such as most car batteries and battery packs for emergency lighting (must be disposed of differently.
+Contact Heather Main for disposal.)

 Clean and gently used clothing can be recycled in Paresky in the built-in recycling containers located near the Park St. entrance.
 Clothing will be donated to Greylock ABC.

 The UPS Store in the Colonial Shopping Center will often take these materials for reuse.
-You can drop these items off anytime during normal business hours.If you don’t take them there, they should just be put in the trash receptacle.|
+You can drop these items off anytime during normal business hours.

 Gather reasonably transportable amounts in a box.
 Contact the Facilities Service desk at 597-2486 to arrange for pick up.